Fact-checked by the ZeroinDaily editorial team

 Key Takeaways

-- Microsoft Teams has 320 million monthly active users as of 2024, making it the largest business communication platform by that metric (Microsoft, 2024).
+- Microsoft Teams has 320 million monthly active users, making it the largest business communication platform by that metric (Microsoft, 2024).

 - Zoom’s free plan caps meetings at 40 minutes for groups of 3 or more, while Teams’ free tier allows meetings up to 60 minutes with up to 100 participants (Zoom Pricing Page).